laserpants/trombone/docs/non-sql-routes.rst

 Pipelines
 ---------

-| *The pipeline construction a simple, declarative technique for composition of routes using JavaScript syntax.*
+| *The pipeline construction is a simple, declarative technique for composition of routes using JavaScript syntax.*

 Pipelines can be declared in two different ways; either in a separate file or as inline definitions.